mayconfmelo/min-manual/docs/manual.typ

 #arg(
   "version:", ("string", "content")
 )[
   The version of what is being documented.
-Usefull when different versions have diferent behaviors.
+Useful when different versions have different behaviors.
 ]

 #arg(
   "license:", ("string", "content"),
   required: true
 )[
-  The license of what is being documented --- notnthe manual.
+  The license of what is being documented --- not the manual.
 ]

 #arg(